amalcao/libcoroc/README.md

 There are lots of things needed to improve both the functionality and the performance:

-- A more efficient way for work-stealing among the schedulers
+- A more efficient way for work-stealing among the schedulers (*A new random stealing mechanism is added by ZHJ*)
 - Wrappers for the system calls which may suspend the current scheduler
 - Asynchronous API for socket IO operations (**DNOE**)
 - [Segment-stack](http://gcc.gnu.org/wiki/SplitStacks) support for coroutines (**DONE**)
 - A more efficient memory management module, like [tc_malloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html)
-- Garbage-Collection mechanism for auto deallocation
+- Garbage-Collection mechanism for auto deallocation (*A simple reference-counting mechanism is provided now*)